 After you cross, you’ll parallel the river for roughly a mile on Tituna Spit, passing a small island on the left.
 Potential challenge number two: If you decide to explore anything near the river’s edge, be extremely careful about the surface you’re riding/walking on – there’s actual quicksand in this area.
 If you think it only happens in the movies, don’t find out the hard way that it’s a real thing.
 The safest approach is to cross the river where it meets the ocean, and then keep a safe distance from it as it runs parallel to the beach.

 After a few more miles, the beach portion of the ride will come to a definitive end at the imposing walls of Port Orford Heads State Park.

-There are several options here.
+There are a couple of options here.
 You can turn around and head back on the beach – you’re a veteran of river crossings now.

 Or you can make this a spectacular loop ride by riding up and into the park on dirt single-track to savor the views from the Port Orford heads.
 Then you can ride down through town on Highway 101 (or back on the beach to Paradise Point State Park, where you can catch a road back to the highway) and follow the road back up toward Cape Blanco.
 If you haven’t already explored the lighthouse atop Cape Blanco, make sure to take the time to ride up to it.

 Whether you ride one-way or a loop, you’ll have an adventure that will linger in your memory unlike any previous trip to the beach.